sonuyadav51/theme.js/README.md

 1. add a toggle button with `data-newtheme="red"` in your html file.
    `<button data-newtheme="red" data-beforetitle="change to red" data-aftertitle="change to light">change to red </button>`
 2. now this library will concatinate value `red` of `data-newtheme` attribute of button with above listed values with (-) and generate following classes.
+3. write your own color to following classes for red theme.

 ```css
 /*  ================ GENERATED CLASSES BY LIBRARY WITH data-newtheme="red" VALUE ====================== */